 Mike Land, City Manager/Staff Liaison at (972) 304-3618.

-The Economic Development Committee is charged with the responsibility of promoting economic development and advising the City Council with regard to pertinent issues as they relate to providing a positive business environment that will foster economic growth through the recruitment of new businesses and the retention and expansion of existing businesses .
+The Economic Development Committee is charged with the responsibility of promoting economic development and advising the City Council with regard to pertinent issues as they relate to providing a positive business environment.
+The Committee fosters economic growth through the recruitment of new businesses and the retention and expansion of existing businesses.
 The Committee meets the first Wednesday of the month at 6 pm.
-For more information on the activities of the Committee, please call Mindi Hurley, Economic Development Coordinator/Staff Liaison, at 972-304-3677.
+For more information on the activities of the Committee, please call Mindi Hurley, Director of Community Development/Staff Liaison, at 972-304-3677.

-The Library Board serves as an Advisory Board to the Council.
-The Board is primarily responsible for making informed recommendations regarding library services and programs and for being a citizen interface to library staff.
-The Library Board is comprised of seven regular members and two alternate members.
-In addition, the Library Board also includes two non-voting youth advisors that are appointed for one year.
+The Library Board serves as an Advisory Board to the City Council.
+The Board is responsible for making informed recommendations regarding library services and programs and for being a citizen interface to library staff.
+The Library Board is comprised of seven (7) regular members, two (2) alternate members, two (2) non-voting members and two (2) non-voting youth advisors.
 Youth advisors are in the seventh through eleventh grade and provide a distinct and valuable youth-focus to the Board.
 The Board meets the second Thursday of each month at 7 pm.
 For more information, please contact